 Learn to play a musical instrument!

 Bristol Concert Wind Band runs a three-year course which helps adults from 18 to 118 learn a wind, brass or percussion instrument from the very beginning in a friendly, supportive environment.
 All music is provided and we have an instrument loan scheme or can give advice on hiring or buying an instrument.
 We'll even teach you how to read music!

-Our 2019 Learner Course is now open!
-Starting on the 16th September and rehearsing in Staple Hill, this could be the perfect opportunity for you, contact Heather to find out more:
+Our 2020 Learner Course is now open!
+Starting in September 2020 and rehearsing at Downend library, this could be the perfect opportunity for you, contact Tina to find out more:

 Tutored by Heather Platt

 Rehearses 7:30 - 9:30pm Every Monday at Bethesda Independent Methodist Church, Staple Hill BS16 4QG